egulias/EmailValidator/README.md

 $validator = new EmailValidator();
 $multipleValidations = new MultipleValidationsWithAnd([
     new RFCValidation(),
-    new DNSCheckValidation
+    new DNSCheckValidation()
 ])
 $validator->isValid("example@example.com", $multipleValidations) //true
 ```

 ###How to extend###

-Is easy!
+It's easy!
 You just need to extend [EmailValidation](https://github.com/egulias/EmailValidator/blob/master/EmailValidator/Validation/EmailValidation.php) and you can use your own validation.

 ##Other Contributors##
 (You can find current contributors [here](https://github.com/egulias/EmailValidator/graphs/contributors))

 As this is a port from another library and work, here are other people related to the previous one:

 * Ricard Clau [@ricardclau](http://github.com/ricardclau):      	Performance against PHP built-in filter_var